thuannhit/hotel-reservation/README.md

 ```

 Now we can see the result in the console.
+It shows whether the numer of rooms are now availble for the booking schedule or not.
+If not, It shows the days which are overloaded.

 In order to run the test of this code, just need to run this command: